Our Animal Ambassadors

 Diet: small mammals, such as rats, shrews, mice, and birds

 Hi everyone, I’m Sir Burps-a-Lot.
 Despite my name, I don’t actually make burping noises!
 I am a Southern Toad (Bufo terrestris), and I am capable of making a very high-pitched whistling chirp.
-Although, if you visit me at the Ed Center, you’ll discover that I’m usually pretty quiet, and I’m very good at hiding.
+I’m usually pretty quiet, and I’m very good at hiding.
 My relatives and I are often confused for the Cane Toad or Bufo Toad.
 But you can tell us apart by looking at the raised glands behind my eyes.
 My glands are oval-shaped, but a Cane Toad’s are much larger and triangular.

 Species: Bufo terrestris or Anaxyrus terrestris